coolbeachball/The-Magic-Calculator/the magic calculator/README.md

-# 🧮 Simple Calculator App
+# 🧮 Magic Calculator App

-Welcome to the **Simple Calculator App**, your go-to tool for all things math!
+Welcome to the **Magic Calculator App**, your go-to tool for all things math!
 Whether you need quick arithmetic or just want to test your math skills, this app has you covered. 🧑‍💻✨

 ## 🚀 Features